-Table A6 in the Online Appendix further compares firm characteristics between greenwashing firms (with GW greater than 0 in a firm-year) and non-greenwashing firms (with GW equals 0 in a firm-year).
-Panel A reports the differences in firm fundamentals, revealing significant distinctions between the two types of firms.
-Greenwashers, on average, are larger firms with higher profitability, sales growth, stock returns, leverage ratio, and capital expenditures, but lower market-to-book ratio and R&D expenses.
-Panel B compares their environmental performance, showing that greenwashers generally have higher environmental ratings (proxied by Refinitiv, KLD, and Sustainalytics) than non-greenwashers.
-This finding aligns with the literature suggesting that ESG ratings are subject to self-disclosure bias.
+Table A5 in the Online Appendix further compares firm characteristics between the greenwashing firms (with GW greater than 0 in a firm-year) and non-greenwashing firms (with GW equals 0 in a firm-year).
+Panel A reports the differences in firm fundamentals.
+We find that these two types of firms are significantly different.
+The greenwashers, on average, are larger firms, with higher profitability, sales growth, stock returns, leverage ratio, and capital expenditures, but with lower market-to-book ratio and R&D expenses.
+Panel B compares their environmental performance.
+Intuitively, the greenwashers generally have higher environmental ratings (proxied by Refinitiv, KLD, and Sustainalytics) than non-greenwashers, consistent with the literature showing that the ESG ratings are subject to self-disclosure bias.